 \section{Abstract}

-We present a classification theorem for amenable simple stably projectionless \CA s with generalized tracial rank one whose $K_0$ vanish on traces which satisfy the Universal Coefficient Theorem.
-One of them is denoted by ${\cal Z}_0$ which has a unique tracial state and $K_0(\zo)=\Z$ and $K_1(\zo)=\{0\}.$ Let $A$ and $B$ be two separable simple $C^*$-algebras satisfying the UCT and have finite nuclear dimension.
-We show that $A\otimes \zo\cong B\otimes \zo$ if and only if ${\rm Ell}(B\otimes \zo)={\rm Ell}(B\otimes \zo).$ A class of simple separable $C^*$-algebras which are approximately sub-homogeneous whose spectra having bounded dimension is shown to exhaust all possible Elliott invariant for $C^*$-algebras of the form $A\otimes \zo,$ where $A$ is any finite separable simple amenable $C^*$-algebras.
-Suppose that $A$ and $B$ are two finite separable simple $C^*$-algebras with finite nuclear dimension satisfying the UCT such that both $K_0(A)$ and $K_0(B)$ are torsion (but arbitrary $K_1$).
+We present a classification theorem for separable amenable simple stably projectionless \CA s with generalized tracial rank one whose $K_0$ vanish on traces which satisfy the Universal Coefficient Theorem.
+One of \CA s in the class is denoted by ${\cal Z}_0$ which has a unique tracial state, $K_0(\zo)=\Z$ and $K_1(\zo)=\{0\}.$ Let $A$ and $B$ be two separable simple $C^*$-algebras satisfying the UCT and have finite nuclear dimension.
+We show that $A\otimes \zo\cong B\otimes \zo$ if and only if ${\rm Ell}({{A}}\otimes \zo)={\rm Ell}(B\otimes \zo).$ A class of simple separable $C^*$-algebras which are approximately sub-homogeneous whose spectra having bounded dimension is shown to exhaust all possible Elliott invariant for $C^*$-algebras of the form $A\otimes \zo,$ where $A$ is any finite separable simple amenable $C^*$-algebras.
+Suppose that $A$ and $B$ are two finite separable simple $C^*$-algebras with finite nuclear dimension satisfying the UCT such that traces vanishe on $K_0(A)$ and $K_0(B)$ (but arbitrary $K_1$).
 One consequence of the main results in this situation is that $A\cong B$ if and only if $A$ and $B$ have the isomorphic Elliott invariant.